worry, these Firestone spark plugs may be over 70 years old but they are no longer

 will be included.

-The spark plugs are MH-40 and F-60 types and they have been carefully mounted inside a
+The Spark Plugs are models M-60 SH-80 and F-60 types and they have been carefully mounted inside a

 beautifully made domed glass presentation case with turned and polished oak